alex-trapp/scAge/README.md

 scAge is a workflow that enables epigenetic age prediction in single cells using a combination of linear models to estimate age.

 3 example Jupyter notebooks are provided in the `notebooks` directory: <br>
-* `example_process_coverage.ipynb` --> processing .cov files from Bismark into processed binary methylation matrices <br>
+* `process_coverage_notebook.ipynb` --> processing .cov files from Bismark into processed binary methylation matrices <br>
-* `example_construct_reference.ipynb` --> constructing a reference set of linear models from a bulk methylation matrix <br>
+* `construct_reference_notebook.ipynb` --> constructing a reference set of linear models from a bulk methylation matrix <br>
-* `example_run_scAge.ipynb` --> predicting epigenetic age in single cells <br>
+* `example_run_scAge_notebook.ipynb` --> predicting epigenetic age in single cells <br>

 These notebooks use a sample of cells from the [Gravina et al. study](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1011-3), described in Figure 2 of our manuscript. <br>
 Required data to run these example scripts is provided:
-* Raw .cov files of single-cell methylomes are provided in `sc_data_raw`
+* Raw .cov files of single-cell methylomes are located in `sc_data_raw`
-* Processed binary methylation matrices are provided in `sc_data_processed`
+* Processed binary methylation matrices are located in `sc_data_processed`
-* Raw bulk data for liver used to construct reference models is provided in `bulk`
+* Raw bulk data for liver used to construct reference models is located in `bulk`
-* Processed reference matrix for liver is provided in `train`
+* Processed reference matrix for liver is located in `train`

 Functions driving scAge are explained and documented below.
 Default values for parameters are shows (i.e. `cores = 30`)

-### Training
+## Training
-CpG-specific linear models are first calculated using a reference bulk dataset, which may contain some missing values.
+CpG-specific linear models are first calculated using a reference bulk methylation matrix, which may contain some missing values.
-Using single tissue or single cell-type datasets is preferred to improve prediction accuracy, although multi-tissue datasets can also be used for training.
+Using single tissue or single cell-type datasets is preferred to improve prediction accuracy, although multi-tissue datasets may also be used for training.

-We provide a pre-computed training reference dataset inside of the `train` directory.
+We provide a pre-computed training reference dataset for C57BL/6J mice inside of the `train` directory, and will add more shortly.

-In order to train a custom set of linear models from a given DNAm matrix, run
+In order to train a custom set of linear models from a given DNAm matrix, run\

 ```
 construct_reference(training_DNAm_matrix,
                     output_path,
                     n_cores = 30,
                     chunksize = 100)
 ```
-This function takes as input a pandas dataframe DNAm matrix, with rows as samples and columns as CpGs (in the form chr9_85324737).
-Methylation values must be in the range from 0 (fully unmethylated) to 1 (fully methylated). <br>
-This dataframe must contain an "Age" column, which is used to compute correlations and linear regressions. <br>
-An example bulk matrix is provided in the `bulk` directory <br>

 * `training_DNAm_matrix` --> input bulk methylation matrix <br>
 * `output_path` --> desired full path output reference matrix <br>
 * `n_cores` --> number of cores to use via parallel processing <br>
 * `chunksize` --> number of individual CpG methylation series to distribute at once to each worker <br>

+This function takes as input a pandas dataframe DNAm matrix, with rows as samples and columns as CpGs (in the form chr9_85324737).
+Methylation values must be in the range from 0 (fully unmethylated) to 1 (fully methylated). <br>
+This dataframe must contain an "Age" column, which is used to compute correlations and linear regressions. <br>
+An example bulk matrix of C57BL/6J mice livers is provided in the `bulk` directory <br>

-### Loading single-cell methylomes
+## Loading single-cell methylomes
 scAge requires binary methylation matrices as input for the core epigenetic age profiling algorithm.
 These binary matrices can be obtained by processing existing .cov files produced by [Bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/).
 Depending on the tool used, final single-cell methylome files may have slightly different formats.
 The Bismark .cov file format is the following: